Nude Running: All The Answers You’re Looking For

 “I found it to be quite exhilarating, especially during winter.
 I think it’s why running in the nude is more of an adrenaline rush, as the subsequent “crash” afterward seemed to help stressed-out students relax and sleep better”.

 Nude Running Rules & Guidelines

 Most of these events are touted as clothing-optional with no hard, fast rules.
-Many women report wearing a sports bra but, according to my sources, plenty of women leave the bra at home.
-When I inquired about this, one participant replied, “I think that is a personal decision made based on breast size, running pace and general comfort.
+Many women report wearing a sports bra, but, according to my sources, plenty of women leave the bra at home.
+One participant replied, “I think that is a personal decision made based on breast size, running pace, and general comfort when I inquired about this.
 As a small-breasted woman, I have no issues.
-My friend, however, needs support so she wears a bra.”
+My friend, however, needs support, so she wears a bra.”

-Wondering aloud if people wear shoes, I was told that most people do wear shoes, but some run barefoot.
+I wondered if people wear shoes, I was told that most people wear shoes, but some run barefoot.